Pilot of missing Malaysian flight an aviation tech geek

+BRIEF-MDC Holdings declared a quarterly cash dividend of $0.25 per share on company's common stock

+* Declared a quarterly cash dividend of twenty-five cents ($0.25) per share on company's common stock

-KUALA LUMPUR The pilot of a Malaysia Airlines MASM.KL jet that went missing on Saturday enjoyed flying the Boeing 777 so much that he spent his off days tinkering with a flight simulator of the plane that he had set up at home, current and former co-workers said.
+KUALA LUMPUR, March 9 The pilot of a Malaysia Airlines jet that went missing on Saturday enjoyed flying the Boeing 777 so much that he spent his off days tinkering with a flight simulator of the plane that he had set up at home, current and former co-workers said.

 Zaharie Ahmad Shah, 53, captain of the airliner carrying 239 people bound for Beijing from the Malaysian capital, had always wanted to become a pilot and joined the national carrier in 1981.